The Voice (American TV series) season 1: Episode 1 (April 26)

 The coaches performed coach CeeLo's song, "Crazy" at the start of the show.

 Episode 2 (May 3)

 Second chance

-At the conclusion of the Second Chances, only Team CeeLo had completed his full team of eight finalists, while Teams Blake and Christina recruited with seven artists and Team Adam with only six, selected artists eliminated previously were given a second chance to perform in the round.
+At the conclusion of Episode 2, only Team CeeLo had completed his full team of eight finalists, while Teams Blake and Christina recruited with seven artists and Team Adam with only six.
+Selected artists eliminated previously were given a second chance to perform in the round.

 The Battles

 After the Blind Auditions, each coach had eight contestants for the Battle rounds airing over four weeks, with each week one pair of duets from each team competing for a place in the live shows.
 Coaches begin narrowing down the playing field by training the contestants with the help of "trusted advisors".
 Each episode featured four battles consisting of pairings from within each team, and each battle concluding with the respective coach eliminating one of the two contestants; the four winners for each coach advanced to the live shows.

 The trusted advisors for these episodes are: Adam Blackstone for Team Adam; Reba McEntire working with Team Blake; Monica working with Team CeeLo; and Sia Furler working with Team Christina.